currentsauce/currentsauce.github.io/_posts/2025-10-15-OutdoorLads-LED-Matrix-Part2.md

 ![Enclosure](/blog_images/odl_led_matrix/Enclosure.png "This is the enclosure I chose.
 Nice, isn't it? [sarcasm]"){: style="max-width:500px;" }

 On the face of it, this is big enough for the PSU, however it has noggins (correct term?!) in the corners for the lid screws to go into - this means that the PSU cannot butt-up right to the edge.
-All is not lost though - I realised that I can cut a notch out of one of the  noggins, and modify the connector-end of the PSU enclosure to be able to accommodate the PSU, since it is below the screw depth.
+All is not lost though - I realised that I can cut a notch out of one of the  noggins, and modify the connector-end of the PSU to be able to fit the PSU in nicely, since it is below the screw depth.
 This is more clear in the following photo of the PSU mounted in the enclosure:

 ![PSU Mounted](/blog_images/odl_led_matrix/PSU_Mounted.jpeg "PSU mounted in the enclosure nicely.
 If you look carefully at the bottom left, you can see that I trimmed the top bit of the PSU enclosure off, and made a little notch in the main enclosure to make it fit."){: style="max-width:500px;" }